For booking, press inquiries & photos, please contact:

 In the chorus of her country rock song Lula J, Dove shares with her audience—both at her concerts and on her CD “Chesapeake”—why the bay and the Lula J are the foundation of her life.
 “Cradled me in rhythm; rocked me with every wave.
 From the time I was two weeks old, until they lay me in my grave.
 I will always feel at home out on the bay.”

-The Lula J is the name of the skiff she helped her father, Monroe Dove, build when she was eight years old.
-The boat, name for her mother, was her “playground.”
+The Lula J is the name of the 45 foot baybuilt boat the family spent weekends and in tow was always the skiff that she helped her father, Monroe Dove, build when she was eight years old.
+The Lula J, named after her mother, was her “playground.”
 Her family went fishing and crabbing almost every day that weather permitted.
 Dove said, “Nobody today believes how many bushels of crabs we could catch back then.”

 Her family also gave her a love of music and the church, which is where Dove got her start.
 While young, she began singing and playing guitar with her sisters as part of the Dove Trio.
 They sang in churches, revivals, telethons and on the first radio station in Prince Frederick—WMJS.